spokenweb/spokenweb-metadata-scheme/docs/5-metadata-fields.rst

     * Name of venue and place (town or city) of events documented in the collection
     * Primary genre or descriptor identifying nature of events documented in collection
-    * Time span of the events documented in the collection *Platform where they are available
+    * Time span of the events documented in the collection
+    * Platform where they are available

 Example: Christopher Hand, Zeke’s Gallery Montreal Reading Series, 2004-2007, via Internet Archive

 **URI:** Enter a URL or other permanent identifier if possible (e.g. Wikidata, collection website).

-**Contributing Unit**

-Enter the Contributing Unit, for example, Collections and Rare Books (if available).
+**Contributing Unit:** Enter the Contributing Unit, for example, Collections and Rare Books (if available).

-**Source Collection**

-This will often be the same as the Label entry: enter a title proper for a fonds or collection to provide sufficient information to identify and find the original resource, for example: Daphne Marlatt fonds.
+**Source Collection:** This will often be the same as the Label entry: enter a title proper for a fonds or collection to provide sufficient information to identify and find the original resource, for example: Daphne Marlatt fonds.
 [3]_

 **Source Collection Description**